NIMUchanco/block3-adv-web/README.md

 ## exercises folder

-- you can find homeworks in this folder
+- you can find homeworks and exercises in this folder

+## index.html

+- you can find all the links (projects and exercises) relating to this course